Get inbox messages

 └─[].id | integer | Unique ID of the prospect's response |

-└─[].prospect_id | integer | Unique ID of the prospect |
+└─[].prospect_id | integer/null | Unique ID of the prospect associated with the response |

-└─[].stamp | string | Timestamp of the message in UTC.
-Format: yyyy-MM-dd HH:mm:ss |
+└─[].stamp | string | ISO 8601 timestamp of the message in UTC |

 └─[].subject | string | Subject line of the response |

-└─html | string | Body of the response email in HTML format |
+└─[].body.html | string | Body of the response email in HTML format |

-└─[].campaign | object | Object containing the campaign related to the message |
+└─[].campaign | object | Object containing a campaign related to the response.
+Using campaigns instead is recommended. |

 └─id | integer/null | ID of the campaign associated to a response |